Learn more about the variety of opportunities with NOAA

 Opportunities for teachers

 Educators can find information on our in-person workshops, online training seminars, field experiences, and conferences and events where NOAA staff will be in attendance.
-NOAA also hosts a trove of free science-based curricula and lesson plans on a variety of topics including weather, climate, oceans and coasts, marine life and more.
+NOAA also hosts a trove of free science-based curricula and lesson plans on a variety of topics including weather, climate, ocean and coasts, marine life and more.

 NOAA needs partners - small and large companies - that know our mission and are willing to build strategic partnerships with us.
 Learn more about the NOAA Acquisition Program and these partnership opportunities.

 Apply for a grant

 NOAA offers an average of $1 billion in financial assistance awards including grants and cooperative agreements each year to universities and colleges, non-profit organizations, and state entities.
 Learn about NOAA grant programs and cooperative agreements and how to apply for these opportunities.

 Partner with us